srwi/FastLEDHub/README.md

 - Start/stop/pause multiple animations
 - Set custom static color
-- Set animation speed
+- Set animation speed and brightness
-- Control saturation
 - Alarm: Be woken up to an animation slowly fading in
 - Sunset: Automatically fade in an animation when the sun sets at your location
 - Compatible with [ha-bridge](https://github.com/bwssytems/ha-bridge) via [http requests](https://github.com/stnkl/FastLEDManager/blob/master/Webserver.cpp)